Deadline: September 27, 2023

 The American Institute of Architects (AIA) and the Association of Collegiate Schools of Architecture (ACSA) are pleased to join together for the Practice and Leadership award, which will recognize “best practice” examples of highly effective teaching, scholarship, and outreach in the areas of professional practice and leadership.

 The award recognizes excellence in architecture education as demonstrated in classroom, studio, and/or community work, or in courses offered in various educational settings.
 Submission should show evidence of exceptional and innovative courses, initiatives, or programs that:

-- Title: The course title along with a brief description of how the course is positioned within the curriculum (required course /elective course, level, etc.)
+- Project Title: The course title along with a brief description of how the course is positioned within the curriculum (required course /elective course, level, etc.);

-- Abstract: 300 word Abstract explaining the nature of the profiled assignment / project (but not including names and titles of the submitting educators)
+- Abstract: 300 word Abstract explaining the nature of the profiled assignment / project;

-- Supporting Material: Illustrating or describing the nominee’s achievements, which would include student work, syllabi, and/or teaching evaluations (not to exceed a total of 20, 8.5x11 pages, in PDF format).
+- Supporting Material: Illustrating or describing the nominee’s achievements, which would include teaching evaluations, syllabi, or student work (not to exceed a total of 20, 8.5×11 pages, in PDF format, no more than 20MB).